You’ve probably heard that for every $1 you spend on email marketing, you can expect an average return of $42.

 Active Campaign Unique Features

-ActiveCampaign’s major unique offering is that the automation tools extend into CRM, so there is a seamless transition from marketing into sales.
+ActiveCampaign’s major unique offering is that the marketing automation tools extend into CRM, so there is a seamless transition from marketing into sales.

 ActiveCampaign also boasts the ability to incorporate SMS marketing into your automated marketing flows.